wallensound/MovieApp/README.md

 The application consists of 4 main screens in total, the landing screen: **Trending**, **Details**, **Search** and lastly **Account**

 ## Trending Screen
-The Trending screen consists for one LazyColumn and four LazyRows.
+The Trending screen consists of one LazyColumn and four LazyRows.
 The rating widget is probably my favourite part of this screen due to the animation I created for it, where the circle fills up.
 Each movie and tv show are clickable and will navigate you to either DetailsScreen or DetailsScreenTV (TV containing some adjustment specific to the Data received for TV shows from the API).

 <img style="float: right;" src="https://user-images.githubusercontent.com/88088759/233341400-ecf3a0fc-04df-4705-a66a-26cc823e3ba2.jpg" width="300">
 *Please ignore the tears in the screenshot caused when screenshotting a scrollable section*